Heydar Aliyev Center: International relations

 The Heydar Aliyev Center maintains close ties with a number of international agencies, peer structures abroad, museums and exhibition centers.
 The Center has organized events and exhibitions as a result of joint cooperation with different organization, museums and exhibitions of Austria, Belgium, Great Britain, France, Italy, Russia, Slovenia, Turkey and so on.
 At the same time, it has conducted a number of projects in Great Britain, Israel, Italy, Hungary, Romania, Russia, Turkey, Japan and others.
-Center has become a member of various international organizations.